delan/www.azabani.com/_posts/2018-10-06-ad-vigendum-per-aspera.md

 _hidden: true
 ---

-I’ve put my life on hold for over 33 months, but I’m finally ready to write this.
-The last four years have fucked with me in ways that I’ve only really started to recover from over the last year or so.

-I went from feeling like I could do anything and improve the lives of the people around me, to feeling like an unreliable piece of shit whose only skills were botching my responsibilities and disappointing the people around me.
-I gave up on learning to play the hand I was dealt, grew to cope with all of my problems the only way I knew (read: not), and neglected the people I love.
+The last four years have fucked with me in ways out of which I’ve only really started clawing myself over the last year or so.
+I went from feeling like I could do anything and improve the lives of the people around me, to feeling like an unreliable piece of shit whose only skills were botching my responsibilities and disappointing the people I knew.
+I gave up on learning to play the hand I was dealt, neglected the people I love, and grew to cope with all of my problems the only way I knew: by ignoring them.
+But the scales are finally staring to tip in my favour, and it’s time for me to end my exile.

 ## 2016